 From your phone:

-- Download the Google app on your phone
+- Download the Google app

 - Take a picture of the item with your smartphone

-- Scroll through results!
+- Scroll through the results!

 It should look like this: